-During an administrative hearing, an applicant will endeavor to show an impartial administrative law judge why they should be receiving SSDI benefits.
+During an administrative hearing, an applicant must prove to an impartial Administrative Law Judge that they should be receiving SSDI benefits.
 The judge is not bound by the same interpretative standards as SSA staff, so the likelihood of receiving benefits is greater.

-However, the hearing is usually the last stage at which an applicant may present new evidence to support the showing of disability.
+However, the hearing is usually the last stage at which an applicant in Buckhead may present new evidence to refute the SSDI denial.
 Moreover, this evidence must be submitted in advance of the hearing to receive full consideration.
-An experienced SSDI hearing claims advocate could seek out persuasive evidence, such as letters from physicians, explaining how a disabling medical condition prevents the applicant from working at their previous job or any other type of employment.
+An experienced hearing claims advocate could seek out persuasive evidence, such as letters from physicians, explaining how a disabling medical condition prevents the applicant from working at their previous job or any other type of employment.